You might have a mortgage foreclosure surplus funds claim when you sell your house through a foreclosure sale.

 It is worth it to recover surplus funds after a foreclosure.
 These are monies that are owed to you by the bank.
 It is up to you to be informed, track and recover surplus funds.

 Recovering surplus funds can be complicated as there is lots of paperwork involved in the process.
 To receive foreclosure surplus funds, a systematic procedure must be followed.
 There are multiple hoops to jump through, and you must file the paperwork within certain deadlines to recover the funds.
 Plus, you must make filings with the court and attend a hearing.
 This is why you need an experienced attorney that is familiar with recovering surplus funds.

 A surplus funds recovery attorney can help you determine how much money is owed to you by the trustee.
 They can guide you through the entire process of recovering surplus monies.
 However, don’t wait to talk to a lawyer as there is only a limited amount of time to file surplus funds claim after a foreclosure.

-Get Free Legal Advice from a Lawyer for Surplus Funds Claim
+Get Free Legal Advice for Mortgage Foreclosure Surplus Funds Claim